pawsey-kbuckley/docs-csm/install/set_gigabyte_node_bmc_to_factory_defaults.md

 ### Apply the BMC Factory Command

-1. Create a `node.txt` file and add the target node information as shown:
+1. Create a `node.txt` file and add the target node information:

     Example `node.txt` file with two nodes: